JosephWardDotTech/josephwarddottech.github.io/talks.md

 ***2020***

-Talking about Testing Surgery, a planned meetup to teach local testers about automation in testing (sadly postponed due to COVID-19).
+Talking about Testing Surgery, a planned meetup to coach local testers about automation in testing (sadly delayed due to COVID-19).

 ![REST for the Weary](./assets/img/test-talks/testing-surgery.jpg)